Review through a student lens

 - Nair, C. & Mertova, P. (2014) Enhancing Learning through student feedback in medical and health Sciences.
 Chandos Publishing: Oxford

-- Contact your School’s Learning Designer to discuss informal ways in which to gather feedback from your students on elements of their learning experience or your teaching practices.
+- Contact your Institute's Learning Designer to discuss informal ways in which to gather feedback from your students on elements of their learning experience or your teaching practices.